 - All children have a BAS completed which indicates which type of bed suits that child.
-Can be found at Nurses' Station and list in Treatment Room. - Beds and cots need to be away from the wall in line with the lockers to help prevent equipment being broken by the bed or the children that can reach out. - Never walk away from a child in the bathroom, call for assistance if you require anything.
+Form in Leecare. - Beds and cots need to be away from the wall in line with the lockers to help prevent equipment being broken by the bed or the children that can reach out. - When beds not in use please lower to the ground. - Never walk away from a child in the bathroom, call for assistance if you require anything.